Duet3D/wiki-content/User_manual/Machine_configuration/SBC_setup.md

 ## Switch between releases

 In **RRF 3.5 and later**, users running the latest Bookworm-based DuetPi image can use `M997 S2` with two optional parameters to switch between release versions.
+(Requires DuetPi Management Plugin.)
 * `F"<feed>"` - Set package feed for DSF packages where `<feed>` can be `stable` (default), `unstable`, `stable-x.y`, or `unstable-x.y` where x.y corresponds to a version. e.g. 3.4 or 3.5.
 * `V"<version>"` - Install a specific DSF/RRF combination (may not be used together with `M997 F`).
 Example: `M997 S2 V"3.5.0-rc.2"`